nathnim/track_and_count/README.md

 In the second part we track people in a room using the tracking-by-detection paradigm.
 As it has been done in the custom object detection section above, YOLOv5 performs a person detection on each video frame.
-The detections on different frames must be associated to track the same person.
+Then, the detections on different frames must be associated between each other to reidentify the same person.
 We employ the SORT tracker which combines the Kalman filter to predict the state of the object and the Hungarian algorithm to associate the objects.

 ![Gif example](https://github.com/maxmarkov/track_and_count/blob/master/example/tracker_example.gif)

-## Content
+**Content**

 - detect_and_track_yolov5_sort.py is the implementation of detect+track task
 - run_tracker_on_colab.ipynb shows how to run the tracker on google colab.